-As “nationalists” and “conservatives” Alt Right have publicly supported Donald Trump and his Make America Great Again campaign and his America First administration.
+As “nationalists” and “conservatives” Alt Right have publicly supported Donald Trump and his Make America Great Again campaign.
 Richard Spencer, the leading spokesman of the Alt Right, has described the new President as a “great leader”, chiefly due to his Executive Orders to deport illegal criminals, his extreme vetting procedures, and his desire to build the wall on the southern border.
 In respect to this, President Trump’s Executive Order seeks a temporary ban on visa holders from seven identified countries with strong ties to terrorism.
 It is not a Muslim ban, but has been described by Spencer as a “Muslim ban”, and a step in the right direction, but also one that is too “weak”.
-His stronger measures our outlined in this interview.
+His stronger measures are outlined in this interview.

 Spencer, the “President” of the National Policy Institute , essentially calls for a stronger stance from Trump and thus a stronger “Muslim” ban.
 Trump, however, has been highly critical of the “Alt Right” and has said during his campaign that he disavows and condemns them.
 His so called “Muslim” ban is not a ban on Muslims per se, but strictly on terrorists.
 Forty seven other Muslim countries are not banned.
 People from the seven countries are banned, if they have proven links to terror, irrespective of faith or race.

 Recently Alt Right has merged with a number of other organisations, most notably Red Ice Creations and Spencer’s publication arm Arktos.